NichWayoe/FindMe/README.md

 # Project 5 - *FindMe*

-**FindMe** is an app that automically traces notifies the contacts of a user whenever the user initiaties a trace.
+**FindMe** is an app that automically traces and notifies the contacts of a user whenever the user initiaties a trace.
 Time spent: **10** hours per week

 ## User Stories